robertsdotpm/robertsdotpm.github.io/docs/_sources/software_engineering/program_names_as_input.rst.txt

 - Third part: ports to open.
 - Optional: description.

-Run the file, and the tunnel is up.
-Rename for new endpoints or ports. **Send to a friend, run, game on.** No config, no editing, zero friction.
+Run the file to open one side of the tunnel.
+Rename for new endpoints or ports. **Send to a friend, they open their side, tunnel is connected, game on.** No config, no editing, zero friction.

 Closing thoughts
 ----------------